zolrath/marky_markov/README.md

 Marky Markov is a naïve experiment in Markov Chain generation implemented in Ruby.
 It can be used both from the command-line and as a library within your code.

+NOTE: 0.3.0 now uses arrays with multiple entries per word instead of a hash key for each word with the value representing number of occurences.
+While a less elegant solution, it leads to faster text generation.
+We are also now using msgpack instead of yajl-json to store the dictionary which should lead to faster usage in the command-line app.

 NOTE: In the transition between 0.1.3 to 0.2.0 MarkyMarkov has added the ability to generate proper sentences (generate_n_sentences) instead of simply a maximum number of words.
 The command-line app has changed to sentences as its default